Braves vs. Nationals Player Props Betting Odds

 Thomas Stats

-- Thomas has 66 hits with 12 doubles, a triple, nine home runs and 17 walks.
-He has driven in 28 runs with five stolen bases.
+- Thomas has 12 doubles, a triple, nine home runs, 17 walks and 28 RBI (67 total hits).
+He's also stolen six bases.

-- Thomas hopes to build on a three-game hitting streak in this matchup.
-In his last five games he is batting .250 with a double, a home run, a walk and two RBI.
+- Thomas has hit safely in four games in a row.
+In his last five games he is batting .250 with a double, a home run and an RBI.

 Thomas Recent Games